 1. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

 2. Bicycle hire is included in your trip price.
 Please advise your height at time of booking so as we can organize a suitable sized bike.

 3. An e-bike option (at additional cost) may be available on this trip.
 We have limited numbers of these bikes available and they are an 'on request' basis only.
 A request does not guarantee an e-bike, only a confirmed booking.
 Please ask your agent for more details at the time of booking.

 4. Bike helmets are compulsory on this trip.
 We are unable to hire bike helmets locally so please ensure you bring your own bike helmet from home.

 5. On this trip we have a single leader that rides with the group, and another that drives the support vehicle (acting as a back marker where needed).
 Where the vehicle cannot travel directly with the cyclists (e.g. a cyclists-only path) your leader will assign a person from the group to act as a back marker.

-6. As space in the support vehicle is very limited we request that travellers bring only a small bag, no more than 20kgs with them.
+6. As space in the support vehicle is very limited we request that travelers bring only a small bag, no more than 20kgs with them.

-7. Due to frequent unscheduled closures we have removed the Verracole Fortress visit for 2020/21
+7. Due to frequent unscheduled closures we have removed the Verrucole Fortress visit.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information